 To Load a Chart: Just type in the ticker symbol and press the Enter key.
 In a few moments, all the daily historical data available will be displayed in chart form.
 (Note: there are a wide variety of data types available, such as ETFs, cryptocurrencies, indexes, and commodities.
+Canadian stocks are also available: just enter the exchange code after the symbol (such as TD.TO).
 We show a stock symbol here as an example since it is the most common request).

 Symbol History: As you are punching in symbols, SlopeCharts remembers them.
-If you decide to “go back” or “go forward” within the history of symbols you have been entering, just use the backward and forward keys next to the symbol entry box.
+If you decide to “go back” or “go forward” within the history of symbols you have been entering, just use the left and right arrows on your keyboard to scroll through your history.

 Zooming In: To look closer at any part of the chart, just swipe the mouse over the area where you want to zoom.
 In other words, hold down the mouse button while dragging your mouse over the desired area.
 To “un-zoom”, click the mouse button twice and you’ll see the whole chart.